wjzhengsh/blockchain/develop_install.md

     Use **generator-hyperledger-composer** to generate skeleton business network structures, models, and an Angular application.

-4. Yeoman is a tool for generating applications, which utilises `generator-hyperledger-composer`:
+4. Yeoman is a tool for generating applications, which utilizes `generator-hyperledger-composer`:

         npm install -g yo

 ## Step Two: Install a local Playground

-The Hyperledger Composer playground is a user interface which can be connected to a real {{site.data.keyword.blockchain}} or used as a simulated environment for testing a business network.
-Install the Playground using the following command:
+The Hyperledger Composer playground is a user interface that can be connected to a real {{site.data.keyword.blockchain}} or used as a simulated environment for testing a business network.
+Install the playground by using the following command:

         npm install -g composer-playground@next

 ## Optional: Set up your IDE

-Playground can be used to develop, edit, and test business networks, however, if you wish to develop a business network in an IDE, there is a VSCode extension available which adds syntax highlighting for the Hyperledger Composer modelling language.
+You can use the playground to develop, edit, and test business networks.
+However, if you want to develop a business network in an IDE, there is a VSCode extension available, which adds syntax highlighting for the Hyperledger Composer modelling language.

 1. Install VSCode from this URL: [https://code.visualstudio.com/download](https://code.visualstudio.com/download)